-One of the tell-tale signs of a fraudulent cashier’s check is the payment amount.
+One of the tell-tale signs of a cashier’s check scam is the payment amount.
 If the cashier’s check amount is greater than what you’re expecting, and the check writer asks you to send back the amount of the difference, the cashier’s check is most likely a fake.

 In this case, the check writer was hoping that you’d send out the funds before you discovered that the cashier’s check was not real.

 Or, a scammer could have purchased an item from you and anticipated that you would send out the item while your bank is still the process of confirming a fake cashier’s check.
 The amount on the fake cashier’s check may even be added to your account balance.
 But, in a week or two, your bank will find out that the cashier’s check was counterfeit and the deposited funds will be withdrawn.

 To confirm that the money actually exists, you should call or visit the bank that issued the cashier’s check.

 If you opt to call the bank, do not use any phone number that is printed on the cashier’s check.
 The phone number on a check could route your call to the scammer, who’ll pose as bank staff when “confirming” the cashier’s check in your hands.